|Bloomsbury History: Theory & Method|

 |Birth, Death and Marriage Historical Records|

 New Zealand Government records for births, deaths and marriages.
-The historic data is limited to protect people who might still be alive.
 Information available includes: Births that occurred at least 100 years ago; Stillbirths that occurred at least 50 years ago; Marriages that occurred 80 years ago; Deaths that occurred at least 50 years ago or the deceased's date of birth was at least 80 years ago.

 |Brill Online Books and Journals|

-Full text of 400 recent e-books in the humanities and social sciences in the following collections: Asian Studies; Biblical Studies, Ancient Near East and Early Christianity; Classical Studies; European History and Culture; Middle East and Islamic Studies; Religious Studies, Theology and Philosophy; Social Sciences.
-Also over 100 journals covering the Humanities, International Law and Biology and access to the Brill Journal Archive back to the earliest issues.
+Access full-text e-books in the following humanities and social sciences collections: Asian Studies; Biblical Studies, Ancient Near East and Early Christianity; Classical Studies; European History and Culture; Middle East and Islamic Studies; Religious Studies, Theology and Philosophy; and Social Sciences.
+Selected full-text journals are also included for: Humanities, International Law and Biology.

 |British Parliamentary Papers.
 Colonies : New Zealand|